Web Content DisplayWeb Content Display

 Note

-2. As participants are required to put on a headset provided by the Museum, the exhibit is only suitable for persons aged 13 or above.
+2. The exhibit is only suitable for persons aged 8 or above.

-4. Each participant has at least 3 minutes of usage time.
-The staff may suitably adjust the usage time allowed for each participant according to the queue length.
+5. Each round lasts for 3 minutes.
+The staff may adjust the usage time for each participant according to the number of people waiting on-site.